Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

 - The local firehouse: Kids love fire trucks, and usually there are firemen around during the daytime who would be happy to show off equipment including trucks, ambulances, fire coats, boots and helmets to children.
 Just make sure to call ahead and ask if a tour could be set up.

-- The beach: The beach is a great idea during spring, summer, and fall, and if it's not too cold where you live, Winter as well.
-A beach trip can include swimming if there are enough adults to chaperone with you, or sand play, or shell searching.
+- The beach: The beach is a great idea during spring, summer, and fall, and if it's not too cold where you live, winter as well.
+A beach trip can include swimming if there are enough adults to chaperone with you for sand play or shell searching.
 Make sure to bring the right equipment along such as shovels and pails, and maybe some lightweight trucks.

 - A pizza restaurant: This is great if the pizza place will let kids make their own pizzas and then show them how large and hot the pizza ovens are.
 Kids always love to eat things that they help create.
 Again, this would require a call ahead unless you just go for the meal and not the pizza making experience.

 - The library: The local library is a great source for field trips.
 You can bring the children there and form your own reading circle with lots more books to offer than what you might have at home.
-You can sign the children in your daycare up for formal story times, which may give you a bit of a break, or a chance to spend time with the young ones while the older ones go into a separate room and do arts and crafts, hear stories and sing songs.
+You can sign up the children in your daycare for formal storytimes, which may give you a bit of a break or a chance to spend time with the young ones.
+Meanwhile, the older ones can go into a separate room and do arts and crafts, hear stories and sing songs.
 There are often toys and puzzles and games in the children's department at libraries that are different than what you have in your home daycare, so this offers the children some variety.